TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - Complete todos in readme like architecture diagram
 - make layout warning unnested for blazor
 - top to bottom refactor
+- extract the add person to a generic component
+- nolonger nhsuk css from issue with the library need to reinstate
+- redo buttons rather than static or nojs or interactive, just submit, formsubmit, button maybe
+- services still named correctly?

 # About
 .Net 8 MVC Blazor project, with View Components.